vipulx/SymAnalyzer/README.md

 ## Description

-**Vipul Raj's Medical Symptom Checker** is designed to help users understand the possible causes of symptoms in children and adults, offering an intuitive and user-friendly interface.
+**Vipulx Medical Symptom Checker** is designed to help users understand the possible causes of symptoms in children and adults, offering an intuitive and user-friendly interface.

 ## Mission